RussellABrown/kd-tree/README.md

 The source-code files kdTreeMapKnlogn.cpp, kdTreeMapNlogn.cpp, kdTreeKmapKnlog.cpp, and kdTreeKmapNlogn.cpp build a balanced k-d tree-based key-to-value map.
 The latter two implementations of the key-to-value map execute twice as rapidly as the former two implementations.
 See the arXiv article for details.

 All six source-code files include algorithms that search a k-d tree (1) for all points that lie inside a k-dimensional hyper-rectangular region; (2) for the m nearest neighbors to a query point sorted according to their distances to the query point via a priority queue; and (3) for the reverse nearest neighbors to each point in the k-d tree, where the reverse nearest neighbors to a given point are defined as the set of points to which that point is a nearest neighbor.

-All six implementations build a k-d tree and search a k-dimensional hyper-rectangular region using multiple threads.
-The nearest-neighbors-search and reverse-nearest-neighbors-search algorithms are each single threaded.
+All six source-code files build a k-d tree and search a k-dimensional hyper-rectangular region using multiple threads.

+The kdTreeKnlogn.cpp and kdTreeNlogn.cpp source-code files search for nearest neighbors and reverse nearest neighbors via a single thread.

+The kdTreeMapKnlogn.cpp, kdTreeMapNlogn.cpp, kdTreeKmapKnlog.cpp, and kdTreeKmapNlogn.cpp source code files search for the nearest neighbors to a single point via a single point but search for the nearest neighbors to all points in the k-d tree via multiple threads.
+They search for the reverse nearest neighbors via a single thread.

 The source-code files kdTreeKnlogn.cpp and kdTreeNlogn.cpp store the nearest-neighbor and reverse-nearest-neighbor lists as maps wherein the key is a k-d node pointer and the value is a neighbor list.